-Last month, we covered the coronavirus in its infant stages.
+In February, we covered the coronavirus in its infant stages.
 Now, we barely even recognize it.
 In just one month, it changed its name (COVID-19?
-Who is she?), caught up to Forrest Gump (yes, Tom Hanks is infected), and officially reached pandemic status.
+Who is she?), caught up to Forrest Gump (yes, Tom Hanks was infected, but he's okay now!), and officially reached pandemic status.
 It would be a major understatement to say that a lot has happened since we last wrote about it.
 In answer to many of our readers’ requests, we have decided to write a follow-up article on COVID-19.
 We intend to provide the latest updates on the virus, sort out fact from fiction, and deliver the best recommendations from experts on how you can stay safe during these extraordinary times.

 In our previous article, we discussed where the virus originated, how it infects its hosts, the general symptoms experienced, and the important role genetics plays in COVID-19’s underlying mechanisms.